To stop wildfires, residents in some Greek suburbs put their own money toward early warning drones

 The drone company operates from the volunteer firefighters’ headquarters, so they can react immediately at any signs of a fire.

-The system’s innovation, said Emmanouil Angelakis, managing director of the company operating the drones, is that it includes specialized personnel, software, servers and satellite antenna so that “drones, day and night, can scan all the forest areas with thermal cameras and sensors and give live images and coordinates of where a fire starts.”
+The system’s innovation, said Emmanouil Angelakis, managing director of the company operating the drones, is that it includes specialized personnel, software, servers and satellite antenna so “drones, day and night, can scan all the forest areas with thermal cameras and sensors and give live images and coordinates of where a fire starts.”

-It’s a tried and tested operation.
-Designed and set up with the help of Grigoris Konstantellos, a commercial airline pilot and mayor of the southern Athens seaside suburbs of Vari, Voula and Vouliagmeni, it began operating there last year.

-The idea came in June 2022, after a wind-whipped wildfire descended on his municipality from a mountain ridge.
-As they coordinated the emergency response, authorities realized they had a problem.
+The idea for the system came in June 2022, after a wind-whipped wildfire descended on Konstantellos’ municipality from a mountain ridge.
+As they coordinated the response, authorities realized they had a problem.

 “We were chasing the fire,” the mayor said.
 With the flames moving rapidly, keeping track of where water trucks were needed was a challenge.
 “We couldn’t see basic things on the ground.
 We’d see them with a delay, because we weren’t right in front of them.”